Rational solutions of the Sasano systems of types $B_4^{(1)},$ $D_4^{(1)}$ and $D_5^{(2)}$: Introduction

 \section{Introduction}

 Paul Painlev\'e and his colleagues \cite{Painleve, Gambier} intended to find new transcendental functions defined by second order nonlinear differential equations.
-In general, nonlinear differential equations have moving branch points.
-If a solution has moving branch points, it is too complicated and is not worth considering.
-Therefore, they determined second order nonlinear differential equations with rational coefficients which have no moving branch points.
-As a result, the standard forms of such equations turned out to be given by the following six equations:
+For the purpose, they investigated which second order ordinary differential equations of the form